vipul2802/o365hq.com/content/services/Shadow IT Assessment Workshop (Full - 4 consulting days, 3 days onsite).md

 -   Removing uploaded logs
 -   Decommissioning of Log Collector
--   Closing Office 365 and CAS trials (if needed)
+-   Closing Microsoft 365 and CAS trials (if needed)

 [Please note.]{.mark} There's a specific need for extra time to be
 inserted:

 -   between Kickoff and Day 1 -- at least one (1) week -- time necessary for
-    customer to prepare and fill in the questionnaire, as well as time for IT Partner to prepare some engagement tools (trial Office 365 tenant and trial CAS)
+    customer to prepare and fill in the questionnaire, as well as time for IT Partner to prepare some engagement tools (trial Microsoft 365 tenant and trial CAS)
 -   between Day 1 and Day 2:
     -   at least 2 -- 3 days if using the manual method of uploading